 The disciples trusted Jesus enough not to ask about the situation.

 The Jewish men were taught, and even warned, not to talk to women; it was a part of their training; (Some rabbis added, even with one's own wife).
-Not talking to women was an attempt to avoid temptation, and the appearance of sin.
-Does this not reveal their desperate attempt to attain perfection?
+Not talking to women was an attempt to avoid temptation and the appearance of sin.
+Does this not reveal their desperation to attain perfection?

 Verses 28-30: "So the woman left her water jar and went away into town and said to the people, 29"Come, see a man who told me all that I ever did.
 Can this be the Christ?"
 "30They went out of the town and were coming to him.

-What a wonderful honor, to be the one to give Jesus a drink of water!
-Yet, Jesus had once said, “.Truly, I say to you, as you did it to one of the least of these my brothers, you did it to me.”
+What an incredible honor, to be the one to give Jesus a drink of water!
+Yet, Jesus had once said, “Truly, I say to you, as you did it to one of the least of these my brothers, you did it to me.”
 (Matt 25:40).

-She had suddenly discovered that neither her water Jars, nor the water in the old well, were as important as " the water that wells up into eternal life," the kind water Jesus had to offer.
+She had suddenly discovered that neither her water Jars nor the water in the old well, were as important as " the water that wells up into eternal life," the kind of water Jesus had to offer.

 She had gone to tell the others about Jesus.